SheetJS/js-codepage/README.md

 ## Generated Codepages

-The complete list of hardcoded codepages can be found in the file `pages.csv`.
+The complete list of codepages can be found in the file `pages.csv`.

 Some codepages are easier to implement algorithmically.
-Since these are hardcoded in `utils`, there is no corresponding entry (they are "magic").
+Since those character tables are not generated, there is no corresponding entry (they are "magic").

 |   CP#   |   Source    | Description                                          |
 |--------:|:-----------:|:-----------------------------------------------------|